rickstaa/stable-learning-control/docs/source/usage/docker.rst

 Running Other Utilities
 -----------------------

-The SLC package includes additional utilities such as :ref:`plotting <plotting>` and :ref:`robustness evaluations <robustness_eval>` tools.
+The SLC package includes additional utilities such as :ref:`plotting <plotting>`, :ref:`policy testing <policy_test>` and :ref:`robustness evaluation <robustness_eval>` tools.
 These can be run in a Docker container similar to the experiments.
 For example:

 .. code-block:: bash